Urban Solutions

 Award-Winning Example of Urban Planning

-To support our rising population, we have also had to develop a fast and efficient public transport system.
-Looking ahead, Singapore is planning to boost its already world-class transport system with the Land Transport Master Plan 2040.
-By 2040, commuters in Singapore can expect to reach their nearest neighbourhood centre within 20 minutes, and the city within 45 minutes.
-The plan also provisions for barrier-free journeys to make public transportation accessible for all, as well as more urban mobility solutions including electric vehicles, autonomous vehicles and cycling networks.
+Singapore's fast and efficient public transport system, developed in response to a growing population, is set to improve even further with the Land Transport Master Plan 2040.
+By 2040, commuters in Singapore can expect to reach their nearest neighbourhood centre within 20 minutes, and the city within 45 minutes10.
+The plan also includes barrier-free journeys to make public transportation accessible for all, as well as more urban mobility solutions such as electric vehicles, autonomous vehicles and cycling networks.
+These changes align with global trends of consumers favouring greener options.
+Delegates and trade visitors can experience this first-hand by using our world-class public transportation system to get to their events.

-In addition, the government has set aside $150 million for the Cities of Tomorrow R&D programme (CoT).
-This programme, which was launched in 2018, charts critical research areas required to build a future city – such as advanced construction (additive manufacturing, 3D printing for buildings), resilient infrastructure and sustainability (how buildings and spaces affect humans).
+In addition, the government set aside $150 million for the Cities of Tomorrow R&D programme (CoT) in 2017, with an additional $66 million allocated in 202211.
+This programme, which was launched in 2018, charts critical research areas required to build a future city, such as advanced construction (additive manufacturing, 3D printing for buildings), resilient infrastructure and sustainability (how buildings and spaces affect humans).

 A Model of Sustainability

-With our scarce natural resources, Singapore has had to deploy innovative solutions in energy and water management.
+With scarce natural resources, Singapore has had to deploy innovative solutions in energy and water management.

 • Cleaner Energy

-Even as Singapore continues to develop into one of the world’s most advanced cities, we are keenly aware of the need to reduce our carbon footprint.
+Even as Singapore continues to develop into one of the world’s most advanced cities, it is keenly aware of the need to reduce its carbon footprint.

-Currently, 95% of all our electricity is generated using natural gas – the cleanest form of fossil fuel.
-At the same time, we are also heavily involved in the research and development of alternative and more sustainable electricity generation methods such as solar power, carbon capture utilisation and storage (CCUS) and hydrogen fuel cells.
+Currently, 95 per cent of Singapore’s electricity is generated using natural gas12; – the cleanest form of fossil fuel.
+At the same time, the country is also heavily involved in the research and development of alternative and more sustainable electricity generation methods such as solar power, carbon capture utilisation and storage (CCUS) and hydrogen fuel cells.

 • Water Management